Pre-Purchase Building Inspections: Seeing the Unseen Before You Buy

 Although pre purchase building inspections are an important tool for assessing the condition of a property, there can be issues to consider when arranging one.
 One of the most common issues is that the building inspector may not be able to identify all potential defects in a property.
 This is because the inspection is only visual and does not provide a comprehensive assessment of all structural and mechanical elements of the building.

 Some inspectors may have limited experience and qualifications which could lead to inaccurate results.
-It is therefore important to ensure that the inspector used has appropriate qualifications and experience so that any potential issues can be identified and addressed.
+It is therefore important to ensure that you hire an inspector who has appropriate qualifications and experience identify and address potential issues.